|Assembling an Evergleam aluminum|

 P.P.S.
 2013 The Wisconsin Historical Museum in Madison set up an exhibition, 'Tis the Season, from November 26, 2013 to January 11, 2014 featuring the largest selection of Aluminum Special Aluminum trees ever.
-Articles touting the show have run in the LA Times Travel section by Mary Forgione, Milwaukee State Journal by Meg Jones, The Cap Times by Lindsay Christians and more.
+Articles touting the show have run in the LA Times Travel section by Mary Forgione, Milwaukee Journal Sentinel by Meg Jones, The Cap Times by Lindsay Christians and more.

 |Self-portrait in Neo-Post-Now Gallery, Manitowoc, Wisconsin,|

 It was pink or gold and as tall as a man - but one thing it wasn't - real.
 In the 60s millions of Americans in the US set up an aluminum tree at Christmas time in their living room.
 The artificial tree became an emblem of the Space Age until a figure from the funny papers started its downfall.

 By Franziska Felber

 "Get the biggest aluminum Christmas tree you can find and paint it pink!"
 That's what Lucy, the little black- haired girl, told her comic strip friends, Charlie Brown and Linus, for the first time 45 years ago on American TV.
 In the "Peanuts" Christmas movie, A Charlie Brown Christmas, Lucy, like many Americans, had fallen for a Christmas fad - an artificial metal Christmas tree.